 Formal budgetary integration is employed as a management control device.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-An annual appropriated budget is adopted for all funds.
+An annual appropriated budget is adopted for all funds, except for the Natural Resource Management & Education Fund.
 The annual appropriation lapses at fiscal year end.